department-of-veterans-affairs/vets-design-system-documentation/src/_components/process-list.md

 ## Content considerations
 * **List headings should start with a verb.** Examples include "Prepare", "Apply", "Review", etc.
 * **Make headings clear and concise.** You can always write more content in paragraphs and other HTML elements below the heading.
 * **Make process step content clear and concise.** Process list should not be a container for many other components and text.
-Content should be brief and to the point when explaining a step in the process.
+Use plain language and briefly explain the step in the process.

 ## Accessibility considerations